RockefellerArchiveCenter/archivematica-local/transferAndSetup.md

 </div>

+## Processing Configuration

+The processing configuration administration page of the dashboard allows users to configure the job decision points presented by Archivematica during transfer and ingest.
+This is set in the [administration tab](administration#processing-configuration).
+A processing congfiguration file can be included with a transfer that is ingested either via the Dashboard or the automated pipeline; if included, it will override the configuration set as the "default" in the dashboard.
+To create a processing configuration file, download the processing configuration from the Dashboard, and include it as `processingMCP.xml` in the top-level directory of the transfer.

 ## Transfer Source

 Transfers must be placed in the [Transfer Source](administration#locations) in order to be ingested (either manually or automatically) into Archivematica.
 More information on the Transfer Source can be found in the Storage Service documentation.